TheBevyFlock/bevy_new_2d/docs/workflows.md

 > [!Tip]
 > <details>
->   <summary>You may want to set up a [GitHub ruleset](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets) to require that all commits to `main` pass CI.</summary>
+>   <summary>You may want to set up a <a href="https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets">GitHub ruleset</a> to require that all commits to <code>main</code> pass CI.</summary>

 >   <img src="img/workflow-ruleset.png" alt="A screenshot showing a GitHub ruleset with status checks enabled" width="100%">
 > </details>